-How to Begin Hospice Care
+How to Start Hospice Care

 Hospice endeavors to make the transition from life to death as comfortable and easy as possible.
 Individual care plans are developed to ease both physical and emotional pain and to meet spiritual needs if desired.
-This can help the patient and family “put their lives in order” and make the last stage of life very meaningful and intimate.
+This can help the patient and their family “put their lives in order” and make the final stage of life very meaningful and intimate.

-Management of Pain and Other Symptoms
+Managing Pain and Other Symptoms

-In addition to determining the appropriate medications for pain and other symptoms, members of the care team also get creative when identifying the best ways to administer the treatments.
+In addition to determining the appropriate medications for pain and other symptoms, members of the care team also get creative when identifying the best ways to administer treatments.
 Finding new therapies, new uses for conventional medications and new techniques for improving comfort care is an ongoing goal for these medical professionals, therapists and volunteers.

 Enhancing Quality of Life

-Whether a patient is receiving care at home, at an inpatient hospice house or in another health care facility, hospice workers ensure that their environment is accessible, meets their needs and adds to their quality of life.
+Whether a patient is receiving care at home, at an inpatient hospice house or in another health care facility, hospice workers ensure that their environment is safe and accessible, meets their needs and adds to their quality of life.

-Hospice provides a critical service for caregivers as well: Medicare-covered respite.
-During short-term respite care, a patient stays in a Medicare-approved facility, such as a hospice house, hospital or nursing home.
+Hospice provides a critical service for family caregivers as well: Medicare-covered respite.
+During short-term respite care, a hospice patient stays in a Medicare-approved facility, such as a hospice house, hospital or nursing home.
 The stay may last up to five days at a time, and there is no limit to the number of stays a family can use.
 Respite is invaluable to many caregivers who spend countless hours sitting vigil with their loved ones.

 Additional support for patients and their caregivers is also available from many providers in the form of a 24-hour on-call staff.
 Nurses, home health aides and other professionals are available to make house calls, answer questions, adjust medications, schedule other treatments and assist with personal hygiene and care.
 While some patients require occasional home visits by their care team, others may require continuous care during periods of medical crisis, which hospice can provide as well.

+Hospice professionals specialize in end-of-life care and should be called upon during the first stages of a terminal illness to ensure patients and their family members can benefit from all the services hospice has to offer.
 There is no pre-determined checklist of services that every hospice recipient receives, and there are no real limits on how providers meet the needs of their patients and families.
-The care and support that these organizations provide is entirely personalized and invaluable to many.
+The care and support that these palliative care organizations provide is entirely personalized and invaluable to many.